-Additional NO and NO2 data are included in the analysis, in order to assess the potential of the photochemical ozone production.
-The NO and NO2 were extracted from EMEP and AirBase.
-Unfortunately the number of EMEP stations that provide NO and NO2 measurements - besides ozone - for the whole reanalysis period (2003-2012) is limited (30 stations).
-After application of the station type classification for ozone and the data availability criteria, only 3 subregions with both O3 and NOx measurements remained, namely the British Isles (BI) with 10 stations, Iberian Peninsula (IP) with 8 stations and Middle Europe (ME) with 12 stations.
-The plots referring to ozone and nitrogen-species comparison correspond to a smaller number of the common stations mentioned above, always being a subset of the total.

-We have also to take into consideration that the NOx observations are affected strongly by local emissions.
-Furthermore there are known issues with interference by oxidized nitrogen compounds (e.g. HNO3, PAN and other organic nitrates) for ground-based NO2 measurements by most commercially available NO2 instruments using molybdenum converters, hence leading to an overestimation of NOx concentrations (Steinbacher et al., 2007).
+- 1 AirBase.
+Unfortunately the number of EMEP stations that provide NO and NO2 - 2 measurements besides ozone for the whole reanalysis period (2003-2012) is limited (30 - 3 stations).
+After application of the station type classification for ozone and the data availability - 4 criteria, only 3 subregions with both O3 and NOx measurements remained, namely the British - 5 Isles (BI) with 10 stations, Iberian Peninsula (IP) with 8 stations and Middle Europe (ME) - 6 with 12 stations.
+The plots referring to ozone and nitrogen-species comparison correspond to - a smaller number of the common stations mentioned above, always being a subset of the total. - 8 We have also to take into consideration that the NOx observations are affected strongly by - 9 local emissions.
+Furthermore there are known issues with interference by oxidized nitrogen - 10 compounds (e.g. HNO3, PAN and other organic nitrates) for ground-based NO2 - measurements by most commercially available NO2 instruments using molybdenum - 12 converters, hence leading to an overestimation of NOx concentrations (Steinbacher et al., - 13 2007).

-Ozonesondes are used to validate ozone MRE profiles into the troposphere at 6 European stations: Haute-Provence (43.9N, 5.7E), Hohenpeissenberg (47.8N, 11E), Legionowo (52.4N, 20.9E), Payerne (46.8N, 6.9E), Sodankyla (67.4N, 26.6E) and Uccle (50.8N, 4.3E).
-The sondes used for the validation come from Network for the Detection of Atmospheric Composition Change (NDACC; ftp://ftp.cpc.ncep.noaa.gov/ndacc/station).
-The precision of electrochemical concentration cell ozonesondes in the troposphere is between -7% and +17% below 200 hPa (Komhyr et al., 1995).
+- Ozonesondes are used to validate ozone MRE profiles into the troposphere at 6 European - stations: Haute-Provence (43.9N, 5.7E), Hohenpeissenberg (47.8N, 11E), Legionowo (52.4N, - 16 20.9E), Payerne (46.8N, 6.9E), Sodankyla (67.4N, 26.6E) and Uccle (50.8N, 4.3E).
+The - 17 sondes used for the validation come from Network for the Detection of Atmospheric - Composition Change (NDACC; ftp://ftp.cpc.ncep.noaa.gov/ndacc/station).
+The precision of - electrochemical concentration cell ozonesondes in the troposphere is between -7% and +17% - 20 below 200 hPa (Komhyr et al., 1995).

-16 2.3 Metrics and intercomparison methodology
+2.3 Metrics and intercomparison methodology

-For the current evaluation study we use statistical metrics to quantify the bias, gross error and 17 18 temporal correlation of the model with regards to observational surface ozone.
-Comparisons 19 of the diurnal ranges and cycles are also performed, as indices of photochemical processes.
-As 20 is also discussed by Savage et al. (2013), spatial and temporal variations in chemical composition, including tropospheric ozone, can be large, while also differences between 21 22 model and observed values are frequently much larger in magnitude than usual for meteorological variables.
-Therefore, mean error and root mean square error, even though 23 being important metrics for estimating model errors, are not optimal when assessing model 24 25 performance at different chemical regimes as found over Europe.
+- 22 For the current evaluation study we use statistical metrics to quantify the bias, gross error and - 23 temporal correlation of the model with regards to observational surface ozone.
+Comparisons - of the diurnal ranges and cycles are also performed, as indices of photochemical processes.
+As - 25 is also discussed by Savage et al. (2013), spatial and temporal variations in chemical - 26 composition, including tropospheric ozone, can be large, while also differences between - 27 model and observed values are frequently much larger in magnitude than usual for - 28 meteorological variables.
+Therefore, mean error and root mean square error, even though - 29 being important metrics for estimating model errors, are not optimal when assessing model - 30 performance at different chemical regimes as found over Europe.

-Based on the evaluation guidelines and previous work within GEMS/MACC (Seigneur et al., 2010; Elguindi et al., 2010; Ordonez et al., 2010; Eskes et al., 2015) we use the Modified Normalized Mean Bias (MNMB) as a measure of the bias of modelled versus observed values.
-This metric treats over- and underprediction in a symmetric manner ranging between -2 and 2, in contrast to normalized mean bias that can grow to very high values much greater than unit.
+- 1 Based on the evaluation guidelines and previous work within GEMS/MACC (Seigneur et al., - 2 2010; Elguindi et al., 2010; Ordonez et al., 2010; Eskes et al., 2015) we use the Modified - 3 Normalized Mean Bias (MNMB) as a measure of the bias of modelled versus observed - 4 values.
+This metric treats over- and underprediction in a symmetric manner ranging between - - 5 2 and 2, in contrast to normalized mean bias that can grow to very high values much greater - 6 than unit.
 The MNMB is calculated from equation (1) as follows:

-1

-$$MNMB = \frac{2}{N} \sum{i}^{N} \frac{f{i} - o{i}}{f{i} + o{i}}$$
+$$7 MNMB = \frac{2}{N} \sum{i}^{N} \frac{f{i} - o{i}}{f{i} + o{i}} (1)$$

-(1)